 IV.
-The saving faith of many Jews saw the glory of the Resurrection and the Life for the very first time (vv.
+The people who stood by saw the glory of the Resurrection and the Life for the very first time (vv.
 41-45).

 Application: The reason God put this account in His Word for us to read is as plain as the reason Jesus prayed out loud to the Father as He called Lazarus from the dead.
-It is because of the people standing around - in our case sitting around - so that they may believe that God sent Him (v.
+It is because of the people standing around - in our case sitting around - so that they and we may believe that God sent Him (v.
 42).
 We are told that many believed in Him when they saw dead Lazarus come out of the tomb.

-Can you see the things that Jesus did this morning?
-Can you see how He died on the cross for your sins and rose again from the grave victorious over your death?
-Having seen the glory of the Resurrection and the Life, Jesus Christ, this morning, how will you respond?
+Having seen the glory of the Resurrection and the Life, Jesus Christ, from our passage this morning, will you believe?
 Listen one more time to what Zwingli could see right from the start of his plague hymn:

-"Help me, O Lord, My strength and rock; Lo, at the door I hear death's knock.
+"Help me, O Lord,

+My strength and rock;

+Lo, at the door

+I hear death's knock.